 You may think about refinancing your mortgage if better mortgage rates are available.
-Refinancing means borrowing a new debt or getting a new mortgage and repaying the old one.
+Refinancing means replacing your original mortgage with a a new one that adjusts the terms of the existing mortgage.
+Refinancing tends to occur when interest rates fall.
+It requires the re-evaluation of a person or business's credit and repayment status.
 It involves closing costs: the lender will want an updated appraisal, a title search, and title insurance.
 It is valuable to refinance if the mortgage rate will be so much lower that your monthly payment will be substantially reduced.
 That in turn depends on the size of your mortgage balance.
+Refinancing could lead to shorter or longer loan terms, the consolidation of debt, and shift from a variable-rate to a fixed-rate mortgage or a fixed-rate to a variable rate mortgage.
+Refinancing can also provide borrowers access to cash through their home's equity but by taking out cash, borrowers are also reducing the equity in their homes.